xzcvczx/mla-legacy/Microchip/WirelessProtocols/Documentation/Readme.txt

+MiWi DE 4.2
+MiWi DE 4.2 is latest release with Microchip Applicaiton Libraries.
+There is no difference between version 4.2 and version 4.1.2Beta release directly from Microchip MiWi docking page, except some minor bug fixes.

+MiWi DE 4.1.2Beta
+MiWi DE 4.1.2Beta is a major release after MiWi DE 3.x.
+The major changes are:
+	1. Add support for MiWi PRO protocol that supports large networks up to 65 hops
+	2. Add initial support for MPLAB X Beta 6
+	3. Provide demo source code for Microchip Wireless Development Kit
+	4. Provide testing interface for MiWi PRO protocol
+	5. Bug fixes.

 MiWi DE 3.1
 MiWi DE v3.1 is latest update to P2P stack v2.1.1 with MiMAC and MiApp interfaces.
 The major changes are: